Philippines kicks off chaotic election campaign season

 Boosted by a massive social media campaign and a formidable alliance with first daughter and vice-presidential candidate Sara Duterte, Marcos Jr -- one of the most polarising figures in the Philippines -- has vowed to "unify the country".

-"This is not the time and place to be arguing about the history of the Philippines," Marcos Jr told broadcaster GMA on Saturday.
+"This is not the time and place to be arguing about the history of the Philippines," Marcos Jr -- a supporter of Duterte's deadly drug war -- told broadcaster GMA on Saturday.

 "We need to talk about and discuss what we need to be doing in the next few years in order to give back jobs to people so that they will have money in their pockets."